What is Mindfulness?

 Importantly, these practices do not require any prior training and are perfect for both beginner and experienced practitioners.
 It is my honor and privilege to guide others on their journeys towards finding more peace, patience, and tranquility, even during the extreme difficulties many of us face in our lives today.

 What is Mindful Based Stress Reduction (MBSR)?

 MBSR is an evidence-based program designed by Dr. Jon Kabat-Zin from the University of Massachusetts, Amherst.
-Traditional MBSR is an 8-week program that includes 8 2-3 hour sessions once a week and a one day mini-retreat to strengthen and deepen what is learned in the weekly sessions.
+Traditional MBSR is an 8-week program that includes 8 2-3 hour sessions once a week and a one-day mini-retreat to strengthen and deepen what is learned in the weekly sessions.
 MBSR includes various types of meditation practices, designed for a secular audience.
-Yoga (which can be also thought of as mindful movement) is included as a component, although the yoga can be modified for any fitness level (it can even be done by following along in your mind's eye!).
+Yoga (which can be also thought of as mindful movement) is included as a component, although yoga can be modified for any fitness level (it can even be done by following along in your mind's eye!).
 Students are asked to commit to a daily home practice to get the maximum benefit of participating in the program.
 The weekly classes include discussions with the group leader(s) and the other students.
 In my experience, we can build a beautiful community exploring these practices together, even though the actual work is done individually and internally.

 I teach 8-week long, traditional MBSR courses at the Wholistic Abode in Newport Beach, CA. I am also available to modify MBSR to fit your individual or organizational needs.